Phytoremediation

 Bioaccumilation

-Hemp has the ability to absorm toxins, metals and contaminents in the soil through its roots and store them in its tissues making it highly effective for Phytoremediation
+Hemp has the ability to absorb toxins, heavy metals, and other contaminants from the soil through its roots, storing them in its tissues.
+This makes it highly effective for use in environmental clean-up efforts.

 Biomass Production

-Hemp produces high levels of Biomass which can be later harvested and processed following phytoremediation to further reduce contaminents
+Hemp generates large volumes of biomass, which can be harvested and processed after remediation to further reduce residual pollutants.

 These qualities ensure the efficient extraction of heavy metals from contaminated soil.
 Additionally, hemp’s high biomass presents numerous commercial opportunities post-harvest.